Summer Undergraduate Research Fellowship (SURF)

 Lead Investigators: Jan Leach; Brad Borlee

 Bacillus are bacteria that have been routinely isolated from the air in sampling performed as part of BROADN.
 The goal of this project is to discover variants of Bacillus that have lost functions predicted to be important for survival of the microbes in the air.
-In these laboratory-based projects, Ramirez will screen for one or two survival traits that might include resistance to antibiotics, attachment, biofilm/surfactant production, desiccation tolerance, and/or pigment production.
+In these laboratory-based projects, Summer students will screen for one or two survival traits that might include resistance to antibiotics, attachment, biofilm/surfactant production, desiccation tolerance, and/or pigment production.
 A library of Bacillus strains (called an mGWAS population) will be screened using established techniques to identify variants that lack the survival trait.

 Unmasking Aerobiome Superpowers: Genetic Dissection of Microbial Survival Traits